雷竞技下载安卓

 • Rainfall: rainforests receive at least 80 inches (200 cm) of rain per year.

-• 树冠:热带雨林树雷竞技体育下载冠层,这是洛杉矶yer of branches and leaves formed by closely spaced rainforest trees some 30 meters (100 feet) off the ground.
+• Canopy: rainforests have a canopy, which is the layer of branches and leaves formed by closely spaced rainforest trees some 30 meters (100 feet) off the ground.
 A large proportion of the plants and animals in the rainforest live in the canopy.

-• Biodiversity: rainforests have extraordinarily highs level of biological diversity or “biodiversity”.
+• 生物多样性:热带雨林extr雷竞技体育下载aordinarily highs level of biological diversity or “biodiversity”.
 Scientists estimate that about half of Earth's terrestrial species live in rainforests.

-• Ecosystem services: rainforests provide a critical ecosystem services at local, regional, and global scales, including producing oxygen (tropical forests are responsible for 25-30 percent of the world's oxygen turnover) and storing carbon (tropical forests store an estimated229-247 billion tons of carbon) through photosynthesis;influencing precipitation patterns and weather;moderating flood and drought cycles; andfacilitating nutrient cycling; among others.
+• Ecosystem services: rainforests provide a critical ecosystem services at local, regional, and global scales, including producing oxygen (tropical forests are responsible for 25-30 percent of the world's oxygen turnover) and storing carbon (tropical forests store an estimated229-247 billion tons of carbon) through photosynthesis;influencing precipitation patterns and weather;moderating flood and drought cycles; and促进养分循环; among others.

 The global distribution of tropical rainforests can be broken up into four biogeographical realms based roughly on four forested continental regions: the Afrotropical, the Australiasian, the Indomalayan/Asian, and the Neotropical.
 Just over half the world's rainforests lie in the Neotropical realm, roughly a quarter are in Africa, and a fifth in Asia.